albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 ## Creating an alias

+I believe git is one of the greatest pieces of software ever made.
+It's a functional tool that _just works_.
+If you use git on daily basis I bet you type `git` at least a hundreds of times a day.
+Aliases are a way to mitigate some large, repeated or painful to type commands, they can be added globally (hole system) or locally (one repo only).
+I'll use alias globally on the post.

-Aliases can be added globally or locally, I'll use alias globally.
-To add a new alias you'll do something like this.
+To add a new alias via command line you'll do something like this:

 ```bash
 git config --global alias.st status
 ```

 The other way of adding them is by **carefully** placing the alias directly in the `~/.gitconfig` file in the same way `git config --global alias` does.
+All aliases live under `[alias]` section on the file.

 ```
 [alias]¬